The-Membrane/membrane-core/contracts/governance/README.md

 - Vesting contract can expedit proposals
 - Config can toggle quadratic voting
 - Voter can change vote at any time
-- Amend and Remove VoteOptions, remove removes the proposal during end_proposal()
+- Amend and Remove VoteOptions, Remove removes the proposal during end_proposal()
 - Proposals can be aligned with to make active if proposed by small holders, these are pending until aligned